Pylons/pyramid/docs/narr/views.rst

 .. note:: Only the *values* of request params obtained via ``request.params``, ``request.GET`` or ``request.POST`` are decoded to Unicode objects implicitly in the :app:`Pyramid` default configuration.
-The keys are still strings.
+The keys are still (byte) strings.

 .. index::
    single: view configuration